code-rupal25/learning_git/commands.md

 git branch -a

 #### switch to required branch
-git checkout dev or prod
+git checkout dev or prod   OR git switch branch

+#### Pull Latest Changes
+git pull origin branch

+### IF BRANCH Exists Already

+git branch --show-current

+#### check if pointing to remote branch
+git branch -vv

+git fetch --all

+git push (to push changes in branch)